 Clinical documentation is the process by which we record health observations, assessments or plans so that they can be shared with other members of the healthcare team.
 Clinical documentation serves communication, collaboration and coordination, with norm-dependent effectiveness.

-There are two categories of clinical documentation:
+There are two broad categories of clinical documentation, summative and change (progress).

-Summative documentation gathers all information pertinent to an encounter or episode, organizes observations, exposes meaning, and offers a plan keyed to care goals.
+Gathers information pertinent to an encounter or episode, organizes observations, exposes meaning and offers a plan keyed to care goals.

 In general, copy-paste is not needed and should not be used.
-Copy-out (copy from Connect Care CIS to a separate information system) must be done with extreme caution.
+Copy-out (copy from the Connect Care CIS to a separate information system) must be done with extreme caution.
 Copy-in (copy from one location within the CIS to another location) should be minimized, with the copied information and context attributed.